 Meet the President & CEO

 My first meaningful, money-making, work experience was selling women’s shoes to movie stars in Beverly Hills, while I worked my way through university.
 After earning a Bachelor of Arts degree in history and political science and a secondary school teaching credential, all from California State University, I went on to teach public junior and senior high school students, as well as adult school, in the inner-city of Los Angeles.
 My passion for education led me to earn a master’s degree in education administration with an administrative credential from Cal State.
 At this early point in my career, I had set myself on the path to becoming a school principal or superintendent, but, much like life itself, things changed abruptly.
+I did not know at the time that I would wind up in the relocation industry.

 At the age of twenty-nine, acting on nothing more than an impulse, I applied for a position with Merrill Lynch Relocation Management, on the opposite side of the country in New York.
 The company later became Prudential and then Brookfield Relocation.
 As the youngest person ever hired into a management position by the company, I poured my energy and enthusiasm into working with others to found and build Merrill’s Group Move and Consulting Services Division.
 For seven years, I worked closely with many Fortune 1000 companies, leading the planning and implementation of group moves as well as other relocation consulting projects.